gospodarek/securedoc/README.md

 4. On retrieve:
     a.
 IPFS is queried for the image and displayed if found.
     b.
 The smart contract is queried for owner address and image hash match.
 A value of true or false is returned and displayed in the UI.
+5. Please refresh the page if you change accounts.
+This will redeploy the app and update the state with the current account.

 ## Requirements
 [node v8.11.3/npm 5.6.0]